mozilla/addons-server/docs/topics/blocklist.rst

 .. _blocklist-doc-bloomfilter:

-Generating a bloomfilter can be quite slow so a new one is only generated every 6 hours - or less frequently if no Block records have been changed/added/deleted in that time - via a cron job.
+Generating a bloomfilter can be quite slow, so a new one is only generated every 6 hours - or less frequently if no Block records have been changed/added/deleted in that time - via a cron job.

 An ad-hoc bloomfilter can be created with the `export_blocklist` command but it isn't considered for the cron job (or :ref:`stashing <blocklist-doc-stashing>`)